dialoa/pandokoma/README.md

 v0.9.
 Copyright: © 2022 Julien Dutant <julien.dutant@kcl.ac.uk>
 License:  MIT - see LICENSE file for details.

 Pandokoma is a versatile KOMA-script template for Pandoc.

+It extends Pandoc's default LaTeX template, v2.18.

+## Introduction

-It provides control for a large subset of the KOMA-script classes features directly from a source document's metadata, such as:
+Pandokoma provides control for a large subset of the KOMA-script classes features directly from a source document's metadata, such
+as:

 - setting and defining KOMA font styles
 - typesetting division headings